 A senior officer in Trapani on the North-west of the island claimed 3 members of the Castellammare del Golfo mafia family remained very close to the stars day and night, by making rounds of the set during the day, and the hotel where the stars were staying, at night.
 Judicial sources said they were suspected of seeking protection money from the production company.

 Police in Trapani later announced 19 suspected clan members had been arrested after a two-year operation - though it was unclear whether the arrests became possible after an attempt to penetrate the film-making.

 Benefits of Lemons

 There are a multitude of health benefits associated with consuming lemons (far too many to mention in this article), including anti-viral properties - fighting flu / colds, anti-bacterial - just a few drops of lemon juice can eliminate 92% of microbes and bacteria on shellfish, in just a few minutes, a liver detoxifier, lowers high blood pressure, dissolves gall and kidney stones, high Vitamin C content that can neutralize free-radicals (cause of ageing and most types of disease), the list literally goes on and on.
 But we don’t even have to eat them to benefit - Sicily is one of the main producers of lemon essence which is sent all over the world.
 Scientists recently discovered a link between depression and our sense of smell, and found the citrus fragrances, lemons in particular, directly affected neurotransmitters in the brain.
 The aromas help boost serotonin, a feel-good hormone, and reduce levels of norepinephrine, a stress hormone.

-As the latest round of supposed, newly discovered 'Superfoods' hits the press, I wonder when this little golden orb, who has given Robins and Sons, Sicily and the ultimate in organized crime – the Mafia, something in common, will get the status it deserves!
+As the latest round of supposed, newly discovered 'Superfoods' hits the press, I wonder when this little golden orb, who has given Robins and Sons, Sicily, and the ultimate in organized crime something in common, will get the status it deserves!